nicksdlc/macaw/README.md

 # macaw
 Macaw is a tool to mock remote service.
 It can work in "sender" and "responder" modes.

-In respective mode it will either send a defined amount of requests or respond to request with specified response.
+In respective mode it will either send a defined number of requests or respond to request with specified response.

 ## Configuration